Richard J. Denning: Northern Crown Series

-Cerdic and his friends witness and become key participants in the great events of the late 6th and early 7th century which will lead to the golden age of the Kingdom of Northumbria: the Kingdom of Bede, where the roots of much of the traditions that form England originate.
+Cerdic and his friends witness and become participants in the great events of the late 6th and early 7th century which will lead to the golden age of the Kingdom of Northumbria: the Kingdom of Bede, where the roots of much of the traditions that form England originate.
 One day, the Vikings would sweep it all away, but by then the mark left on the history of England by the golden age of Northumbria, could not be erased.

 The first book of the Northern Crown series is The Amber Treasure.
 The main character, Cerdic, is the nephew of a great warrior who died a hero of the Anglo-Saxon country of Deira.
 Growing up in a quiet village, he dreams of the glories of battle and of one day writing his name into the sagas.
 He experiences the true horrors of war, however, when his home is attacked, his sister kidnapped, his family betrayed and his uncle's legendary sword stolen.
 Cerdic is thrown into the struggles that will determine the future of 6th century Britain and must show courageous leadership and overcome treachery, to save his kingdom, rescue his sister and return home with his uncle's sword.

 The Amber Treasure has been awarded a B.R.A.G.
 Medallion.

 The story continues in Child of Loki, in which the focus shifts North to the fledgling Scottish kingdom of Dal Riata and involved the Battle of Degsastan in the year 603.

 In the third novel, Princes in Exile, Cerdic accompanies Princes Edwin and Hereric of Northumbria into Exile.